ethereum-optimism/optimism/packages/contracts-bedrock/scripts/fpac/README.md

 ### Updating Init Bonds

-*Description*: Updates the initialization bond for a given game type in the `DisputeGameFactory` that was deployed for the passed `chain`.
-All args after the `chain` are forwarded to `forge script`.
+*Description*: Updates the initialization bond for a given game type in the `DisputeGameFactory` that was deployed for the passed `chain-name`.
+All args after the `chain-name` are forwarded to `forge script`.

 ```sh
 just upgrade-game-impl <chain-name> <dgf-proxy-address> <game-type> <new-init-bond> [--broadcast]